amnn/3rd-year-report/report.md

 The algorithm repeatedly requests counter-examples, and uses them to add or remove productions from the grammar it is learning, $G^\prime$.
-The work done in response to each counter-example brings $G^\prime$ closer to the target grammar, until there are no counter-examples left, at which point it is equivalent with the target.
+The work done in response to each counter-example brings $G^\prime$ closer to the target grammar, until there are no counter-examples left, at which point it is equivalent to the target.
 Pseudocode is provided in Algorithm\ \ref{algo:kbounded}, with supporting definitions in
 Algorithms\ \ref{algo:diagnose},\ \ref{algo:candidate}.